 Baking With Kids

-1) Practice Bilateral Coordination While Baking
+1) Develop Bilateral Coordination While Baking

 Baking can give your child lots of opportunity to develop and use both hands together in a coordinated way.
+Here are some ways you can incorporate this into your baking activity:

 rolling balls of cookie dough is good for kids bilateral coordinationRolling balls of dough